malike/elasticsearch-kafka-watch/README.md

 ## Installation

-Add the following configuration to your _elasticsearch.yml_ file
+Add the following configuration to your _elasticsearch-kafka-watch.yml_ file located in _/path/to/elasticsearch/config_

 <p>&nbsp;</p>